- 1 Swiss electrial locomotive SBB Ae 3/6 II non-Märklin models

 - The brown locomotive was seen for a few days this eBay in Oct.
 2012.
 The centre badge says “Maschinen- und Lokomotivenfabrik Winterthur”.
 Also, there is a label underneath with “Ameba”, which looks like a shop’s label.
 The body is in brass and the buffers have springs.
 It is 31.5 cm over the buffers.
 It is DC and is delivered in a wooden box.The seller told me in a mail that “Swiss Manufacturer Herrmann is connected with this Model Frisa.
 Therefore it must be a cooperation-work, fantastic models in very small edition.”
 It was sold for CHF 1700 to some rich and lucky person!

 - Frisa is an Italian town.
-But the model is not Italian?
+But Frisa is located in east Switzerland

 Fulgurex (scale N (1/160), scale H0 (1/87) and scale 1 (1/32))